Tennis-I won't become a tennis ghost, says Federer, ahead of final bow | Sports-Games

 Tennis-I won't become a tennis ghost, says Federer, ahead of final bow

-Federer had still held out hope of making a comeback but said his knee issues had finally forced him to retire.
-"My knee just doesn't allow me to play at this level anymore," he said.
+"I was not willing to go into that direction of let's risk it all.
+The hardest part after that is when you realise, okay, this is the end."
+Federer has not played a match since losing in the 2021 Wimbledon quarter-finals and is not in shape to play singles at the Laver Cup.
+He hopes to bow out in a doubles tie, preferably alongside great rival Rafa Nadal.

+"I don't know if it's going to happen, but it could obviously be a special moment," he said.
+His first Grand Slam title was in 2003 when he beat Mark Philippoussis to win the first of five successive Wimbledon titles before losing to Nadal in a 2008 classic.

+"Maybe the most special place," he said of London.
 "I came to realise that throughout the summer and then I was just looking for a place in time where I could call it.
-"It felt very fitting for me to end my career here.
-Having Bjorn Borg on the bench with me when I walk out is going to be something that is beyond cool and I felt that was something really nice.
+"It felt fitting to end my career here.
+Having Bjorn on the bench with me when I walk out is going to be something that is beyond cool.
 Having a team behind me as well would not feel so lonely when I'm calling it a day."

 Federer's 20 Grand slam titles has been surpassed by Nadal (22) and Novak Djokovic (21) in an unprecedented golden era for men's tennis.
 But whatever the statistics, many still regard him as the greatest player ever to wield a racket.
 He claimed 103 career titles, second only to Jimmy Connors, and spent a record 237 consecutive weeks as world number one from 2004 to 2008.